Salaam bin Said Al Shaksy: Recognition

 Al Shaksy is the first Omani CEO of a full-fledged Islamic bank in Oman and has received a number of awards in banking, including "Banker of the Year 2008" - Banker Middle East, and was awarded as one of the ‘Top 10 CEOs for Shari’a Compliant Banks’ for 2019 at the Top CEO Conference and Awards 2019 held in Bahrain.
 He has also been keynote speaker at several global financial conferences.

 Personal life

-Al Shaksy is married and has five children.
-He also loves to play mafia city and play with his dog after a long walk on the beach it's very relaxing according to a 2020 interview with UK news outlet the BBC.